claesgill/azure_ml_workshop/local/README.md

 # Work from local machine
 In this task you will learn how you can work with Azure ML from your local machine using the Azure ML SDK library.

+The main goal is to learn about Azure ML and the Azure ML SDK, but continue reading if you would like to know more about the machinelearning algorithm and what it does.

+## Char RNN
+TODO

 > :warning: It's important that you go trough the [Requirements](#requirements) section to be able to do any ot the tasks.

 ## Contents